Entry and Insurance

 • Health insurance

-Do you have or plan to take out German statutory health insurance coverage?
+Do you have statutory health insurance coverage in Germany?

-• Then please request the “Meldegrund 10 für die Universität Mannheim” from your statutory health insurance provider.
-With this confirmation, the health insurance provider reports to the university that you are insured with the health insurance provider.
+• Then please request that your statutory health insurance provider reports your insurance status via the reporting reason M10 for the University of Mannheim (“Meldegrund 10 für die Universität Mannheim”).
+The health insurance provider thus confirms to the university that you are insured with the health insurance provider.

-Do you have a European/Global Health Insurance Card (EHIC/GHIC)
+Do you have an European/Global Health Insurance Card (EHIC/GHIC)

 Please note:

-• Accidents that occur under the influence of alcohol, or are otherwise caused by negligence
+• Accidents occurring under the influence of alcohol or caused by the driver

 • Travel insurance

-For the duration of your travel to Germany and your first days here, taking out a travel insurance policy is recommended.
+Taking out a travel insurance policy is recommended for the duration of your travel to Germany and your first days here.
 Your home institution might be able to assist you in choosing a travel insurance provider.

 • Private liability insurance